Electronic Notarisation

 Electronic notarisation is now available for some legal documents.
 This process is also known as e-notarisation.

-It is often a requirement that electronically notarised documents will also require an e-Apostille, which can be obtained at the Foreign Commonwealth and Development Office.
+It is often a requirement that electronically notarised documents will also require an e-Apostille, which can be obtained at the Foreign Commonwealth and Development Office (FCDO).
 This is electronic legalisation.

 Your legal counsel / adviser in the receiving jurisdiction will be able confirm whether electronic signatures are permitted, and if electronic legalisation is an additional requirement.

-An electronic Apostille / e-Apostille is a digital Apostille certificate, produced and affixed electronically by the Foreign, Commonwealth and Development Office, which confirms the authenticity of the electronic signature of the notary public.
+An electronic Apostille / e-Apostille is a digital Apostille certificate, produced and affixed electronically by the FCDO, which confirms the authenticity of the electronic signature of the notary public.

 Countries that have signed up to the Hague Apostille Convention will accept an Apostille on a document, without the need for further legalisation at an embassy or consulate.
 Theoretically, those countries should accept an electronically notarised document, with an e-Apostille, without issue.
 But this is not always the case.